contactlab/contacthub-sdk-dotnet/README.md

  }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have already got the first page or one of the following, you can jump to
+If you already have the first or one of the following pages, you can jump to
 a specific page.
-You can do it if you pass a PagedCustomer object already
+You can do this if you pass a `PagedCustomer` object that has already been
-valorized by a previous call.
+identified by a previous call.
 Make sure it is not null.

-Sample: get third page
+**Example:**

+Get the third page:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 bool pageIsValid = currentNode.GetCustomers(ref pagedCustomers, 3, ref error);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <a name="GetSingleCustomer"/>
-#### Get single customer
+#### Get a single customer

-You can get a customer through internal id or by the ExternalID
+You can get a customer through the internal `ID` or the `ExternalID`

+**Example:**

-Sample: get customer by ID (internal)
+Get a customer by the `ID` (internal):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 Customer customer = currentNode.GetCustomerByID(customerID,ref error);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Example:**

-Sample: get customer by external ID
+Get a customer by the `ExternalID`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 Customer customerByExtID = currentNode.GetCustomerByExternalID(extID, ref error);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can get the customer through external ID also using GetCustomers().
+You can also get the customer through the external ID by using `GetCustomers()`.
 If the
-external id is unique, it should always return a single result.
+external ID is unique, it should always return a single result.

+**Example:**

-Sample: get customer by external ID
+Get a customer by the external ID:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 bool isValid = currentNode.GetCustomers(ref pagedCustomers, 10, extID, null, null, ref error);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <a name="Queryoncustomers"/>
-#### Query on customers
+#### Query customers

-You can create a query to refine GetCustomers().
+You can create a query to refine `GetCustomers()`.
 You have two ways to specify a
-query, the simple mode and the advance mode.
+query, the simple mode and the advanced mode.

+* Simple mode

-Simple mode: this mode use a query builder to get query string.
-Sample: query on
+  Uses a query builder to get the query string.
+For example, Query
-firstName and lastName (AND condition).
+`firstName` and `lastName` (AND condition).

-The simple mode allows you to easily build a query with AND or OR operator.
+The simple mode allows you to easily build a query with an AND or an OR operator.
 If
-you want to build a complex query, you can pass it directly in json format,
+you want to build a complex query, you can pass it directly in JSON (see below)
-according to the rest api specifications.
+according to the REST API specifications.

+**Example:**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 QueryBuilder qb = new QueryBuilder();